SamanEN/LogicPL-Compiler/phase1/LogicPL-Phase1/README.md

 # LogicPL-Pahse1
 During this phase, our team successfully developed the lexical and semantic analyzers for the LogicPL language utilizing the ANTLR framework.
 These analyzers play a crucial role in processing and understanding LogicPL code.
 For more details about this phase, please refer to the [LogicPL_Phase1.pdf](../../docs/LogicPL_Phase1.pdf) file located in the "docs" folder.

-Furthermore, significant progress was made in enhancing the functionality of our `grammar.g4` file.
+Furthermore, significant progress was made in enhancing the functionality of our `LogicPL.g4` file.
 Specifically, we incorporated actions into the grammar rules to facilitate the printing of parse tree nodes in a pre-order traversal manner.
 This strategic implementation provides valuable insights into the structure of the LogicPL code during parsing.

 ## Test Cases
-Our test cases for this phase are located within the `test_cases`` folder.
+Our test cases for this phase are located within the `test_cases` folder.
 To validate the functionality of the implemented lexical and semantic analyzers, follow these steps:

 1. [Run](#how-to-run) the program with the provided test cases.
 2. Compare the program's output with the corresponding test*-ans.txt file.